harrybrwn/apizza/README.md

 ### Config
-The `config get` and `config set` comands can be used with one config variable at a time...
+The `config get` and `config set` commands can be used with one config variable at a time...
 ```
 apizza config set email=bob@example.com